Skip to main content

 Some clinicians hypothesize that maintaining the integrity of the HPG axis through HCG co-administration could lead to a more stable and physiologically aligned hormonal environment, potentially offering a protective effect on the cardiovascular system.
 This is based on the premise that the testes produce a broader array of beneficial compounds beyond just testosterone, which might contribute to overall vascular health.

-Conversely, any intervention that alters hormonal balance requires vigilant monitoring of factors.
+Conversely, any intervention that alters hormonal balance requires vigilant monitoring of cardiovascular risk factors.
 Regular assessment of lipid profiles, blood pressure, glucose metabolism, and hematocrit is essential for individuals undergoing TRT with HCG.
 The goal is to optimize hormonal levels while minimizing any potential adverse effects on the cardiovascular system.

 Potential Cardiovascular Effects of TRT and HCG Co-administration